-A memorial service celebrating Cleo’s life will be held on Wednesday morning, December 6, 2017 at 11:00 AM in the Chapel at First Lutheran Church in Williston, ND.
-Rev. Janet Hernes Mathistad will officiate.
+A memorial service celebrating Cleo’s life was held on Wednesday morning, December 6, 2017 at 11:00 AM in the Chapel at First Lutheran Church in Williston, ND.
+Rev. Janet Hernes Mathistad officiated.

 Cleo June Angeline Furuseth